c4lliope/rfcs/038-resource-prototypes/proposal.md

 The `get` handler will always be invoked with an object including the fields of a version to fetch (emitted by `check`).

-The `get` handler must fetch the resource into a directory named `resource`.
+The `get` handler must fetch the resource into a directory named `resource` under the **bits** directory.
 This output will be mapped to the resource's name in the pipeline.

 A `MessageResponse` must be emitted for all versions that have been fetched into the bits directory.
 Each version will be recorded as an input to the